irods/irods/docs/Admin_Guide.md

 /<newzonename>/home/rods:
 ~~~

-### Changing the zone_id and negotiation_key
+### Changing the zone_key and negotiation_key

-iRODS 4.1+ servers use the `zone_id` to mutually authenticate.
+iRODS 4.1+ servers use the `zone_key` to mutually authenticate.
 These two variables should be changed from their default values in `/etc/irods/server_config.json`:

 ~~~
-"zone_id": "TEMPORARY_zone_id",
+"zone_key": "TEMPORARY_zone_key",
 "negotiation_key":   "TEMPORARY_32byte_negotiation_key",
 ~~~

-The `zone_id` can be up to 50 alphanumeric characters long and cannot include a hyphen.
+The `zone_key` can be up to 50 alphanumeric characters long and cannot include a hyphen.
 The 'negotiation_key' must be exactly 32 alphanumeric bytes long.
 These values need to be the same on all servers in the same Zone, or they will not be able to authenticate (see [Server Authentication](#server-authentication) for more information).

 The following error will be logged if a negotiation_key is missing: